Boris Johnson Partygate report: Key findings at a glance

 Punishment

-The report revealed that, before Mr Johnson announced he was standing down, it wanted to recommend suspending him from the Commons for more than 10 days.
+The committee said before Mr Johnson announced he was quitting as an MP, it had wanted to recommend suspending him from for more than 10 days.

 This would have meant he would potentially have faced a by-election in his Uxbridge and South Ruislip constituency.